Skip to Main Content

 Urinary Tract Infections in Dogs: How to Recognize it, Causes and Treatment

 While not every dog will end up developing a UTI in their life it is still a fairly common condition that can make your dog very uncomfortable.
-Below, our Southern Wisconsin vets share some of the most common symptoms of urinary tract infections in dogs, and what treatment options are available to help your dog feel well again.
+Below, our Janesville vets share some of the most common symptoms of urinary tract infections in dogs, and what treatment options are available to help your dog feel well again.

 Causes of Urinary Tract Infections (UTI) in Dogs